 But, just like the previous keto recipe, the ending is far different than the old version thanks to the elimination of all the sugar and carbs.

 Instead of using MCTs, you’ll find our Perfect Keto collagen in this recipe to support healthy skin and digestion.

-You’ll be giving your body a nice health upgrade with these cookies instead of feeling deprived without them on a keto diet.
+You’ll be giving your body a nice healthy upgrade with these cookies instead of feeling deprived while following a keto diet.

 #3: Low-Carb Gingersnap Cookies

 These low-carb gingersnap cookies use almond-flour, which is naturally gluten-free, to replace overly-processed white flour.

 You get the same great cookie texture you love and all these added health advantages thanks to this swap:

 - Help to maintain a healthy weight

 - Regulated blood sugar levels

 So when you show up with these cookies for your holiday dessert swap, you’ll at least be doing everyone a favor nutrition-wise.